Gabby Petito Case: FBI Swarms Fiancé Brian Laundrie's Florida Home - E! Online

 On Sunday, Sept.
 19, the Denver branch of the FBI announced remains were found in the vicinity of Spread Creek Dispersed Camping Area in Wyoming's Bridger-Teton National Forest, Though the person's identity has not yet been confirmed, a press release noted the body was "consistent with the description of Gabrielle 'Gabby' Petito.
 Full forensic identification has not been completed to confirm 100 percent that we found Gabby, but her family has been notified of this discovery.
 The cause of death has not been determined at this time."

-The search is on for Gabby—and now Brian too.
+Now, there's a search for Brian.
 According to police, citing the Laundrie family attorney, his family claimed they have not seen him since Tuesday, Sept.
 14.

-"It is important to note that while Brian is a person of interest in Gabby's disappearance, he is not wanted for a crime," the North Port Police Department said in a statement on Sept.
-17. "We are not currently working a crime investigation.
-We are now working a multiple missing person investigations."
+"It is important to note that while Brian is a person of interest in Gabby's disappearance, he is not wanted for a crime," the North Port Police Department said in part of a statement on Sept.
+17. "We are not currently working a crime investigation."

-Amid news of Brian's disappearance, Gabby's lawyer released a statement on behalf of her family: "All of Gabby's family want the world to know that Brian is not missing, he is hiding.
-Gabby is missing."
+Amid news of Brian's disappearance, Gabby's lawyer released a statement on behalf of her family, which read in part, "All of Gabby's family want the world to know that Brian is not missing, he is hiding."

 It's their worst nightmare come to life.
 "I don't even know what to say," her younger brother TJ Schmidt shared on Instagram Sept.
-19 following reports of her body being found.
+19 following reports of her body potentially being found.
 "I'm at a total loss.
 My heart is shattered #justiceforgabby."